-■NOTE: The master cylinder is a non-serviceable component; it must be replaced as an assembly.
+NOTE: The master cylinder is only serviceable as an assembly.

 1. Slide a piece of flexible tubing over one of the caliper bleeder valves and direct the other end into a container.
 Remove the reservoir cover; then open the bleeder valve.
 Allow the brake fluid to drain until the reservoir is empty.